Windbreak House Writing Retreats

 March 4 - 7 --- (Fri - Mon) ---

-Linda will be presenting a program on Saturday, March 5th for the Custer County Historical Society, Custer, SD, about James Clyman and the Mountain Men.
-This program is open to the public.
+Linda presented a program on Saturday, March 5th for the Custer County Historical Society, Custer, SD, about James Clyman and the Mountain Men.
 For more information see "Where in the World is Linda M. Hasselstrom?"

 March 8 - 11 --- (Tues - Fri) --- available